![]() |

 Scribing

-Scribing Skirting, or Baseboards.The main reason that scribed joints are used is that timber shrinks in width far more than it does in length.
+Scribing Skirting, or Baseboards.The main reason that scribed joints are used on baseboards is that timber shrinks in width far more than it does in length.
 By using a scribed joint rather than an internal mitre joint the effect of shrinkage is minimised.
 Also it is possible to arrange the scribed joints pointing away from the most common viewpoint (usually the doorway of a room) and so present the best appearance.

 In the sketch above I am trying to show a wall that I need to clad with plasterboard.
 It could be any sheet material.
 The size of the beam and the sag in the ceiling are a bit exaggerated to show clearer what's going on.
 Lets say I am using 1350 wide sheets (4'6").
 I fix my first sheet and do a bit of measuring.
 Yep my next sheet will do the rest OK.
 So I measure down from the lowest point 1400, to give me 50 play', and I whack a couple of temporary screws into convenient studs to hold the sheet.
 I cut my next sheet to width and rest it on the screws.